meadiode/gpd340_re/README.md

 Bruteforcing setup
 ------------------
-After some unsuccessful attempts to manually determine the controlling pins and serial protocol, it was decided to build a breadboard contraption that would automatically go through all combinations of the remaining 6 pins, sequentally assign them the roles of serial clock, serial data and "fixed pins".
+After some unsuccessful attempts to manually determine the controlling pins and serial protocol, it was decided to build a breadboard contraption that would automatically go through all combinations of the remaining 6 pins, sequentially assign them the roles of serial clock, serial data and "fixed pins".
 And attempt to load some data patterns according to the assigned roles and monitor and log the current while doing all this.

 The contraption was built based on a Raspberry Pi pico and an INA219 current sensor module.